skmonjurul/azure-appconfig-key-vault-reference-demo/README.md

 * Java 17 or later.
 If you don't have Java, install the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 * Maven 3.0 and above.
 If you don't have Maven, install [Maven](https://maven.apache.org/download.cgi).
 * Docker.
 If you don't have Docker, install [Docker](https://www.docker.com/products/docker-desktop).
+* Helm.
+If you don't have Helm, install [Helm](https://helm.sh/docs/intro/install/).

 ## Quickstart